codeplaysoftware/portBLAS/doc/Autotuner.md

 # SYCL-BLAS Autotuner Developer Documentation
-This documentation aims to cover the inner workings of the auto tuner from a developer perspective.
+This documentation aims to cover the inner workings of the autotuner from a developer perspective.
-It should be useful if you need to work on or extend the autotuner in future, or just want to better understand how it works.
+It should be useful if you need to work on or extend the autotuner in the future, or just want to better understand how it works.

 For information on building and using the autotuner please see the readme [here](../tools/auto_tuner/README.md).
 # Table of Contents